You get the best of both worlds at the family-friendly Baia di Conte, with a relaxing pool scene and a great activities line-up on offer.

 - Stylish 4 and 5-star hotels

 All Inclusive - Here's what you get

 Full board buffet meals.
-1 visit to à la carte restaurant per stay - will be called Green and Grill from summer 2015.
-1 visit per stay to Taverna by the Sea from summer 2015.
+1 visit to Green and Grill restaurant per stay.
+1 visit per stay to Taverna by the Sea.
 Snacks - 12.00-16.00.

 Sports and Activities

 All are included except where indicated.

 Set in the gardens, with sunbeds and parasols dotted around the spacious sun terrace.